omarchoa/dec23_mlops_accidents/README.md

 │    │    │
 │    │    ├── scoring/                  <- Scripts for the `scoring` microservice.
 │    │    │
+│    │    ├── testing/                  <- <- Tools and utilities for unit testing.
+│    │    │
 │    │    ├── training/                 <- Scripts for the `training` microservice.
 │    │    │
 │    │    └── users/                    <- Scripts for the `users` microservice.